ianzapolsky/music-web/README.md

 # Music Graph Visualizer

 A web-based tool for visualizing connections between musical artists and albums using an interactive graph.
-The tool reads structured markdown files and creates a dynamic, zoomable, and draggable graph visualization.
+The tool automatically loads structured markdown files from a `/data/` directory and creates a dynamic, zoomable, and draggable graph visualization.

 ## Features